0xsequence/live-contracts/README.md

 Update `scripts/deploy-contracts.ts` to:

 * Deploy the contract using the factory
-* Add the contract address to the `Output addresses` for debugging purposes
+* Add the contract address to the `Output addresses` and this README
 * Add contract source verification add the end of the script

 **Make sure to include logging in each step!**